expo/expo/packages/expo-splash-screen/README.md

 You might want to add separate image for `dark` mode.
 If the system is switched to `dark` mode it would pick this different image instead of normal one and present it in splash screen view.

-1. In your Xcode project open `SplashScreen` created in previous section.
+1. In your Xcode project open `SplashScreen` (created in previous section).
 2. Convert this asset to support `Dark Appearance`:
   - navigate to `Attributes Inspector` in the right panel,
   - locate `Appearances` section and select `Any, Dark`,